Click here to download and save the Spanish Property Market report as a pdf.

 Just how important international buyers are for the property market in Spain is underlined by the fact that this sector is already more than 25% larger than it was at the pre-crash peak in 2006.
-In contrast, the Spanish domestic sector is approximately 50% smaller.
+In contrast, the Spanish domestic sector is stillapproximately 30% smaller.

 Where is the Action?

 And the same patchy recovery pattern occurs within regions as well.
 Andalucía, Spain’s largest autonomous region, is a good example of this.
 About 20% of all property transactions in Spain take place in Andalucía.
-However, Andalucía has eight provinces and more than 33% of transactions occur in just one province, Málaga.
-Moreover, the city itself, plus Marbella, Estepona and Mijas account for 45% of all purchases in the province.
-So, one third of Andalucían purchases occur in one province while half of purchases in that province occur in relatively small area.
+However, Andalucía has eight provinces and 29% of all transactions occur in just one province, Málaga.
+Moreover, the city itself, plus Marbella, Estepona and Mijas account for 44% of all purchases in the province.
+So, one third of Andalucían purchases occur in one province while nearly half of purchases in that province occur in relatively small area.
 It’s obvious there’s not much going on elsewhere.

-However, there was a standout statistic in these figures.
-Two leading Mediterranean destinations registered fewer foreign buyers compared with the same period in 2017.
-Cataluña’s total of 7,570 foreign buyers was down 5.3%.
-Without doubt, the region’s political turmoil following the Independence referendum in October 2017 is part of the explanation.
+However, two leading Mediterranean destinations registered fewer foreign buyers compared with the same period in 2017.
+Cataluña’s total of 15,186 foreign buyers was down 1.26%.
+Perhaps the region’s political turmoil following the Independence referendum in October 2017 is part of the explanation.
 In recent years overseas investors have been an important part of the region’s property market.
-Loss of confidence has had an impact, particularly in Barcelona.
 I’m also wondering if the much tighter control of Barcelona’s tourist rental market is acting as a deterrent.
 And I don’t just mean the serious buy-to-let investor, I also include second home buyers who want some rental income to cover running costs.
-I discuss these restrictions in a blog here.
+I discuss these restrictions in a blog here here.